opennode/waldur-core/docs/api/resources.rst

 Use */api/resources/* to get a list of all the resources of any type that a user can see.

+Supported filters are:

+- ?name - case insensitive matching of a resource name
+- ?resource_type (can be list) - for example, DigitalOcean.Droplet, GitLab.Project
+- ?customer=<customer uuid>
+- ?project_uuid=<project uuid>

 OpenStack Resources list
 ------------------------